How do we know if we have PCOS? How important is it that we get a diagnosis? And what exactly is happening with our bodies?

 Over time, these factors damage the complex ability of the body’s cells to use the sugar we eat.
 When large amounts of insulin cannot get attached to the cell it free floats in the blood stream.

 In a complex process this excess insulin stimulates the body to produce increased amounts of male hormones called androgens.
 High levels of insulin also increase the conversion of androgens to female hormones – estrogens, upsetting a delicate balance between estrogens, androgens and progesterone, having a direct effect on all PCOS symptoms.

-This may seem somewhat complicated but in a nutshell here it is…we all need to follow the Insulite 5-Element System for PCOS to help our bodies use insulin more effectively.
+This may seem somewhat complicated but in a nutshell here it is…we all need to follow the Insulite Natural Hormone Solution for PCOS to help our bodies use insulin more effectively.